saf-dmitry/mdviewer/README.md

 ## Scroll to Edit Behavior

-If you are using external JavaScripts, which run asynchronously, i.e., after Preview loading was finished, you may experience unexpected scrolling behavior.
-DOM changes can be especially problematic.
+If you are using external JavaScripts like MathJax, which run asynchronously, i.e., after Preview loading was finished, you may experience unexpected scrolling behavior.
+Changing a DOM structure can be especially problematic.

 In this case you may need to increase the scroll delay value using the `scroll_delay` field in your configuration file (default is 1500 ms).